Quantization of the universal centralizer and central D-modules: Knop-Ng o functor and parabolic restriction

-I replaced $\text{res}$ by $\Res^G_T$ is also given by convolution with the Springer sheaf.
-Therefore we see that the counit map is an isomorphism, and thus using \labelcref{Tensoring with quantizationOfCentralizers Is Parabolic Induction} we see that \eqref{Counit Map for Very Centrals} is an isomorphism as well, since it is the counit for a naturally isomorphic adjoint pair.
-Now, since $M^G$ has a $\biWhittakerDifferentialOperatorsonG$-module structure, we therefore obtain an isomorphism $\KnopNgoFunctorFromBiWhitModToCenterOfHCG(M^G) \xrightarrow{\sim} M$ and so $M$ lies in the essential image of the Knop-Ng\^o functor, as required.

-\begin{Remark} Since we have shown that a $G$-equivariant $\differentialOperatorsOnG$-module is very central if and only if it is induced from its $G$-invariants, \cref{Vanishing Conjecture For Parabolics for Central D Modules Induced from Invariants}(i) can be used to re-derive a Levi upgrade of the vanishing conjecture--a devissage argument immediately shows the claim at the level of derived categories follows from the vanishing conjecture for abelian categories.
-This Levi upgrade was originally proved by Chen \cite[Theorem 6.2]{ChenTowardTheDepthZeroStableBernsteinCenterConjecture}. \end{Remark}
+\begin{rem} Since we have shown that a $G$-equivariant $\differentialOperatorsOnG$-module is very central if and only if it is induced from its $G$-invariants, \cref{Vanishing Conjecture For Parabolics for Central D Modules Induced from Invariants}(i) can be used to re-derive a Levi upgrade of the vanishing conjecture--a devissage argument immediately shows the claim at the level of derived categories follows from the vanishing conjecture for abelian categories.
+This Levi upgrade was originally proved by Chen \cite[Theorem 6.2]{ChenTowardTheDepthZeroStableBernsteinCenterConjecture}. \end{rem}